-b) That they are able to voice any concerns through an established procedure;
+b) That they are able to voice any concerns through an established procedure (sections 2.1-2.4);

-c) That all reports of abuse or potential abuse are dealt with in a serious and effective manner; and d) That there is an efficient recording and monitoring system in place.
+c) That all reports of abuse or potential abuse are dealt with in a serious and effective manner; (sections 2.1-2.4) and d) That there is an efficient recording and monitoring system in place (sections 2.5-2.8).

-This policy updates and replaces the Council's previous Child Protection Policy that was produced in 2013.
-It reflects changes in legislation and practice, and draws upon good practice provided by the National Society for the Prevention of Cruelty to Children (NSPCC), the Hertfordshire Safeguarding Children Board (HSCB), the Local Government Association, and others.
+This policy updates and replaces the Council's previous Child Protection Policy that was produced in 2017.
+It reflects changes in legislation and practice, and draws upon good practice provided by the National Society for the Prevention of Cruelty to Children (NSPCC), the Hertfordshire Safeguarding Children Partnership (HSCP), the Local Government Association (LGA), and others.